eben619/Ho_Code-Jams/README.md

 * Data Structures (Ethereum’s state is stored locally on each node as a database, which contains the transactions and system state in a serialized     hashed data structure called a Merkle Patricia Tree.)
 * Gas (A step of execution of a smart contract.
 Different operations consume different amounts of gas.
 To prevent denial-of-service attacks,           transactions specify a maximum gas which bounds the steps of execution before a transaction is reverted.)
 * Blocks (The unit of update to the blockchain.
 A block consists of a header identifying its position in the chain and other metadata, and a body      that contains a list of transactions, and data structures that describe the new state after executing those transactions.)
-* Consensus and finality (Ethereum’s consensus rules are defined in the reference specification, the Yellow Paper <a       href="https://ethereum.github.io/yellowpaper/paper.pdf" rel="noreferrer">(see Further Reading)</a> .
+* Consensus and finality (Ethereum’s consensus rules are defined in the reference specification, the Yellow Paper <a       href="https://ethereum.github.io/yellowpaper/paper.pdf" rel="noreferrer">(see Further Reading)</a>
+* Private Key ()
+* Public Key ()
 * Node (A node is a computer that runs the Ethereum client software and is connected to other nodes on the network.
 These nodes work together to       verify transactions )
 * JSON-RPC (JSON-RPC is used to communicate with the node through a Web3 provider, a software component that exposes a JSON-RPC API to the client     application)
 * Web3 Provider (Providers take JSON-RPC requests and return the response.)

-## Trying it out

-* Using Uniswap as an example
-* What is a dApp
-* Swap transaction example

-## Contract interaction: Token Swap

-* What is a state change inside a smart contract operation
+## INTRODUCTION TO SOLIDITY

+Solidity is an EVM compatible language which supports a variety of data types that can be categorized mainly into value types and reference types.
+Other types such as function types and Tuples also exist.

+<b>*Value Types</b>
+Boolean, Integers, Fixed Point Numbers, Address, Bytes, String, Enums.

+<b>*Reference Types</b>
+Arrays, Structs, Mappings.

+<b>*Other Types</b>
+Function types- Can be internal or external (e.g., function (uint) external returns (bool)) Tuples- Group multiple values (e.g., (uint, string, address)).

 ## Hands on coding - Remix